redpanda-data/homebrew-tap/README.md

-# Redpanda [Homebrew] Tap
+# Redpanda Homebrew Tap

-This is the official source for installing [Redpanda] with Homebrew.
+This is the official source for installing [Redpanda] with [Homebrew].

 ## Installing